sakarious/witty-blog-restfulAPI/API Documentation.md

 ---

-Update an existing post comment in the application.
+Update an existing post comment in the application and return json data of post to the application.

 - **URL and Method**
   `PUT http://localhost:3000/api/v1/post/60c0c44bfe1d790640760ec1/60c33011a211530a74e63e60`

 - **URL Params**
+  `/post/:postID/:commentID`
   **Required:**

   `PostID :postID =[objectID]`